markokajzer/discord-soundbot/README.md

 You can loop sounds by using `!loop <sound>`.
 To loop only a couple of times, use `!loop <sound> <times>`

+You can skip the current sound with the `!skip` command.
+To interrupt the currently playing sound with a new one use `!next <sound>`.

 ### Setting entrance sounds

 Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel by using `!entrance <sound>`.
 To remove your entrance sound use `!entrance` without specifying a sound.